 A Whole New LGA

 The Port Authority of NY & NJ has embarked on a major modernization and redevelopment program to position LaGuardia Airport to meet the needs of the 21st Century.
-In January 2015, Governor Andrew M. Cuomo established an Airport Advisory Panel that published a report in July 2015 titled “A 21st Century Airport for the State of New York: The New LaGuardia – Guiding Principles for a Comprehensive Airport Master Plan.”
+In January 2015, the Airport Advisory Panel was established and published a report in July 2015 titled “A 21st Century Airport for the State of New York: The New LaGuardia – Guiding Principles for a Comprehensive Airport Master Plan.”
 The Master Plan, currently underway, provides a plan to bring the Airport Advisory Panel’s vision for the entire airport to reality with a thoughtful and implementable plan for the future of the airport; to include new state of the art terminals, parking garages, substations, and new roadway and utility networks.
 This new era for LaGuardia Airport will modernize and transform the nation’s premier domestic airport into a world-class transportation hub.

 The New LaGuardia Airport